 - If you want to configure exceptions for several domain names, enter each domain name on a new line.

 - Click "Apply" to save the settings.

-Now DNS requests for domain names contained in the list of exceptions will receive a response even if the DNS response points to an IP address in the FRITZ!Box home network.
+Now DNS requests for domain names that are included in the list of exceptions will receive a response even if the DNS response points to an IP address in the FRITZ!Box home network.

-Important:If you configure exceptions for DNS rebind protection in the FRITZ!Box, you should use a firewall on every computer in the home network.
+Important:If you configure exceptions for DNS rebind protection in the FRITZ!Box, a firewall should be used on every computer in the home network.

 AVM Section Navigation